windtronic/anime_search_database/README.md

 MVP BONUS - Make mobile version

+-   Create a opps sorry we havent added that yet for animes not included but searched for in the search bar.
 -   Create an add to list function
 -   Create a remove from list function
 -   Add video content
 -   Add newer anime
-          -Import Youtube links for video clips.
+-   Import Youtube links for video clips.